walkframe/covertable/typescript/README.md

     - When the combination of factors and seed are the same, covertable reproduces the same collective.

 ### criterion
-You can choice a criterion from the following:
+Determines the efficiency of combinations.

 - `criteria.simple`: it extracts any pairs that can be stored into the processing row.
 - `criteria.greedy`: it attempts to make most efficient combinations. (default)